-This landmark exhibition is dedicated to the work of Alberto Giacometti, one of the giants of twentieth century art, celebrated as a sculptor, painter and draughtsman.
-The exhibition will commemorate 50th anniversary of the artist’s death and is an exciting opportunity to examine the artist’s influence amongst his contemporaries in Paris and his impact on British art in the post-war period.
+This landmark exhibition was dedicated to the work of Alberto Giacometti, one of the giants of twentieth century art, celebrated as a sculptor, painter and draughtsman.
+The exhibition commemorate d the 50th anniversary of the artist’s death and examined the artist’s influence amongst his contemporaries in Paris and his impact on British art in the post-war period.

-A significant component of the exhibition will be dedicated to Giacometti’s impact in Britain and feature works by artists including Francis Bacon, Lucian Freud, Henry Moore, William Turnbull, Eduardo Paolozzi, Frank Auerbach, Elisabeth Frink and Isabel Rawsthorne.
+A significant component of the exhibition was dedicated to Giacometti’s impact in Britain and featured works by artists including Francis Bacon, Lucian Freud, Henry Moore, William Turnbull, Eduardo Paolozzi, Frank Auerbach, Elisabeth Frink and Isabel Rawsthorne.

 Image: Alberto Giacometti (1901 - 1966).
 Standing Woman, 1958.
 France.
 Bronze 130.7 x w 20.0 x d 34.5 cm.
 UEA 48. © The Estate of Alberto Giacometti (Fondation Giacometti, Paris and ADAGP, Paris), licensed in the UK by ACS and DACS, London 2016.